Spicy Lentil Soup

 - Using an immersion blender, carefully puree the soup right in the pot, until no chunks of vegetables remain.
 Or carefully transfer hot soup, in batches, to a blender to blend until smooth - and then return the soup back to the pot.
 Stir in lemon juice.
 Taste test and season with salt, if needed.

 - To serve, ladle hot soup into individual bowls and serve with fresh lemon wedges to squeeze over the top.
 If desired, offer plain Greek yogurt and chopped cilantro for added flavors, plus warm pitas or flatbread for dipping.

 From a farmgirl's dabbles, inspired by a spicy lentil soup I enjoyed in Cairo, Egypt.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 147Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 2mgSodium: 884mgCarbohydrates: 23gFiber: 5gSugar: 4gProtein: 6g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

-Would you like to see where we headed after our bowl of lentil soup that day?
+Would you like to see where we went after our bowl of lentil soup?
+Just keep reading!